JoshuaDickerson/gmailRSA/README.md

 The contents of the message are sent over whichever communications channel (AIM, GMAIL, GChat), where it can be decrypted by the reverse of the above described process.

-The only problem is the secure storage of the private hey on the local host machine.
+The only problem is the secure storage of the private key on the local host machine.